 Here are the reviews of all the Flat Rides at Cedar Point.
 Unlike another certain rival park, Cedar Point is doing a fantastic job in both the roller coaster department and the flat ride department.
 Cedar Point has got all sorts of flat rides, ranging from giant modern flat rides all the way to quirky 70s flat rides.
 So there's a lot of flat rides to go over here.
 The first flat ride I'll be reviewing for you would be MaXair.
 Now MaXair is one of those Giant Huss Frissbees.
 And let me tell you something about Giant Huss Frisbees.
-THEY ARE FAST!!!!
+THEY ARE FAST!!!
 They're so fast you barely notice the lack of spin it has.
 But nobody cares.
 These rides are awesome.
 While it's sad that Huss isn't making them anymore, Zamperla has come in to fill the gap.
 So that's good/ Next up, there's the Power Tower.
 This is an S&S Quad Tower, with two Space Shots and two drop towers.
 And it is pretty big.
 So that's the good news.
 Not too much else, it's the standard S&S Tower, though the view is fantastic.
 Another really awesome flat ride that I have to talk about would be Skyhawk.
 Skyhawk would be a Screaming Swing.
 These rides are really funThe final flat ride that I rode while at Cedar Point would be the Derby Racer.
 Now the Derby Racer is a very unique flat ride that most parks don't have anymore.
 If you can imagine what a carousel that smoked some crack would be like, you're probably thinking of Derby Racer.
 I'd highly recommend riding Derby Racer if at Cedar Point.
 I usually doesn't have that long of a line, and you can find clones of MaXair and Skyhawk at other parks.
 But Cedar Downs is the only one of its kind in the world.
 Oh, and they also have a Windseeker.
 Now you know that I am no fan of these rides.
 But the location definetly makes this the best of the three that I rode.
 For a while, Cedar Point had another drop ride known as Demon Drop, which was an Intamin 1st Generation Freefall, and as you know, those are awesome.
 But in 2009, Demon Drop left Cedar Point.
 But luckily, it is still operating at Dorney Park.
 Cedar Point, like so many Cedar Fair Parks, also got a Windseeker.
-The one at Knotts was fun, but nothing special.
-I'm assuming its the same at Cedar Point.
-Cedar Point is also home to a Chaos, an Enterprise, a Chairswings, and many other 70s style flat rides.
+It's fun, but nothing special.
+But hey, at least there's a great view of the park and Lake Erie.
+Cedar Point is also home to an Enterprise, a Chairswings, and many other 70s style flat rides.
 So as you can see, Cedar Point is doing a fantastic job in the flat ride department.

 These Huss Giant Frisbees are really good.